skywalker0803r/telegram-investment-advice-bot/README.md

 ## How It Works
 The program first downloads historical price data using the yfinance library.
 It then calculates several technical indicators using the finta library, such as RSI, Williams %R, SMA, EMA, WMA, HMA, TEMA, CCI, CMO, MACD, PPO, ROC, CFI, DMI, and SAR.

 Next, the program scales the indicator data using a MinMax scaler and feeds it into a deep learning model trained with Keras.
-The model predicts the recommended action (buy, sell or hold) based on the indicator data
+The model predicts the recommended action (buy, sell or hold) based on the indicator data then push message to telegram.